 Miso Paste

 Unlike other ingredients, miso is a bit tricky to pick.
-This is because miso, a fermented food, comes in many varieties, with different tastes and flavours depending on the production method and region of origin.
-For example, red miso is the most popular option in where I'm from, but other type is most used in different areas.
+This comes in wide varieties, with different tastes and flavors depending on the production method and region of origin.
+For example, red miso is the most popular option where I’m from, but other types are most used in different areas.

-In Japan, it gets more complicated as I keep a few types of miso in my pantry.
-I currently use Marukome's koji bijin for general use, organic haccho miso for red miso and Kyo no irodori saikyo shiro miso for white miso.
+It gets more complicated in Japan as I keep a few types of miso in my pantry.
+I currently use Marukome’s koji bijin for general use, organic hatcho miso for red miso, and Kyo no irodori saikyo shiro miso for white miso.

 Mirin

-Choosing the right mirin is very important and tricky at times because there are a lot of "mirin-style condiments (みりん風調味料)" that are actually not real mirin, even in Japan.
-When you buy mirin, please look for hon mirin (本みりん), which is literally "real mirin".
+Choosing the right mirin is very important and tricky at times because there are a lot of “mirin-style condiments (みりん風調味料)” that are actually not real mirin.
+When you buy mirin, please look for hon mirin (本みりん), which is literally “real mirin.”

-Mirin-style condiment is a cheaper option that is a great substitute if you're on a budget, however if possible, I recommend using Hon Mirin instead.
+But, mirin-style condiment is a cheaper option and a great substitute if you’re on a budget.

 In Japan, I currently use Ogasawara Mirin Jozo's Mikawa Mirin "Minetakara".